unum-cloud/uform/README.md

 The `similarity` will belong to the `[-1, 1]` range, `1` meaning the absolute match.

-__Pros__:

-- Computationally cheap.
-- Only unimodal embeddings are required.
-Unimodal encoding is faster than joint encoding.
-- Suitable for retrieval in large collections.

-__Cons__:

-- Takes into account only coarse-grained features.

 ### Matching Score

 Unlike cosine similarity, unimodal embedding is not enough.